kwdiggs/smartdel/README.md

 <h3>-d</h3>
 <p>
 The delete option allows the user to send files, or file patterns if wildcards are used, from the specified directory to the recycle bin.
 The file is moved with a new name of the form oldfilename_version.
+If no option is specified and a paramenter is immediately input, smartdel behaves as though -d has been specified.
 </p>

 <h3>-f</h3>
 <p>
+The delete and forget option delete files of file patterns permanently.
+It is equivalent to calling 'rm filename'
 </p>

 <h3>-r</h3>
 <p>
+The restore option allows the user to restore files from the smartdel_recycle bin to the present working directory.
+Wildcards are supported, but such patterns must be passed in with single or double quotes.
+If multiple files of the same filename have been deleted and are residing in the recycle bin, the user will have to specify which file to restore by inputting an integer from the keyboard and pressing Enter.
 </p>

 <h3>-o</h3>
 <p>
+The smart restore option allows the user to restore files from the smartdel_recycle bin to the directory in which they were smartdeleted from.
+Wildcards are supported, but such patterns must be passed in with single or double quotes.
 </p>

-<h3>Additional Examples</h3>
+<h3>Examples</h3>
 smartdel is of the form: smartdel [option] [parameters] <br><br>
 smartdel -d filename, or equivalently: smartdel filename smartdel -d /home/path/to/filename <br>
+smartdel -d ../filename
 smartdel -d ~/Documents/path/to/filename <br>
 smartdel -d subdir/grandchild/filename <br><br>
 smartdel -d filename1 filename2 filename3